JasonAHendry/deutsch-lernen/verbs.md

 einsteigen - to entry/get on

 Regular: True
-einsteigen is a seperable verb.
+einsteigen is a separable verb.

             | Person       | Singular | Plural |
             | ------------ | -------- | ------ |